irrdnet/irrd/docs/index.rst

 For developers
 --------------

-This documentation is mainly for people who want to develop on the IRRd codebase itself, or want to know how it works.
+This documentation is mainly for people who want to develop on the IRRd code base itself, or want to know how it works.

 .. toctree::